cloud-hybrid/parameter/documentation/design.md

 to perfectly establish.
 But globally distributed micro-services cannot be limited to a single system's local environment.

-Moreover, development that's kept only local is unrealistic and prevents teams from foreseeing issues with distributing their source code and preventing bad [code smell](https://en.wikipedia.org/wiki/Code_smell):
+Moreover, development that's kept only local is unrealistic and inhibits teams from foreseeing issues with distributing their source code, and eases their abilities to write bad [code smells](https://en.wikipedia.org/wiki/Code_smell).

-- Poor or Absent Logging
-- Packaging Problems
-- Black-Box Bugs

-Large benefits become immediately available when interfacing the cloud:
+Large benefits -- in contrast -- become immediately available when interfacing the cloud:

 - The potential for secrets to leak is forcefully limited
 - Debugging becomes resolvable from a single point of failure